vfarcy/My-lab/aboutmdwiki.md

 MDwiki is a CMS/Wiki __completely built in HTML5/Javascript and runs 100% on the client__.
 No special software installation or server side processing is required.
 Just upload the `mdwiki.html` shipped with MDwiki into the same directory as your markdown files and you are good to go!

+The latest stable version is available for free [here](https://github.com/Dynalon/mdwiki/releases).

 Features
 --------